christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 The objective was not simply to confirm that events existed.

-The objective was to follow the SOC workflow:
+The objective was to follow a SOC workflow:

 ```text
 Event